AshitomW/Scrappy/README.md

 - [Stripe](https://stripe.com/) for payment processing
 - [Prisma](https://prisma.io/) for database management
 - [Tailwind CSS](https://tailwindcss.com/) for styling

-## 📞 Support

-For support, questions, or feature requests:

-- Create an issue in this repository
-- Contact the development team

----

 Built with ❤️ using Next.js and modern web technologies.